-To date, 455archaeological sites have been identified within DTA.
+To date, 470 archaeological sites have been identified within DTA.
 Fifty-five sites have been found to be eligible for the National Register, and 68 were found not eligible.
-An additional 332 sites remain to be evaluated.
+An additional 347 sites remain to be evaluated.
 Historic archaeology sites are poorly represented in this region, with only five currently known to exist.
-The Donnelly Ridge District (XMH-00388) encompasses Denali Complex sites, identified by Frederick West, south and west of Donnelly Dome.
+The Donnelly Ridge Archaeological District (XMH-00388) encompasses Denali Complex sites, identified by Frederick West, south and west of Donnelly Dome.
+Two new prehistoric districts were identified in 2016, east and west of Jarvis Creek: the Jarvis Creek Archaeological District and the Heart Among the Glaciers Archaeological District (Carlson et al. 2016).
 Future archaeological studies in DTA will concentrate on completing survey of 100% of the land in DTA East, conducting DOEs on archaeological sites in high traffic areas, and exploring parts of DTA West that are opening up for expansion of military training activities.

 Despite its incomplete nature, the archaeological record known from DTA represents all of the currently recognized prehistoric cultures of the Alaskan Interior.
 Of significance is the role played by sites located on DTA in the definition of the Denali Complex of the American Paleoarctic Tradition (Anderson 1970; West 1967, 1981).
-The oldest date for human habitation at DTA is roughly 10,100 years at site XBD-00167 (Higgs et al. 1999); however, undisturbed stratigraphic deposits that are 12,800-12,930 years old indicate the potential for intact archaeological occupations of this age.
+The oldest dates for human habitation at DTA are roughly 10,100 years at site XBD-00167 (Higgs et al. 1999) and 10,900 radiocarbon years BP at XMH-00297 (Potter et al. 2016); however, undisturbed stratigraphic deposits that are 12,800-12,930 years old indicate the potential for intact archaeological occupations of this age.
 Sites yielding Northern Archaic side-notched points are common (Robertson et al. 2004, 2005; Raymond-Yakoubian and Robertson 2005).
-At DTA, site XMH-00874 yielded an AMS date of 5720 ± 50 BP from hearth charcoal associated with a microblade component (Robertson et al. 2008).
-A late prehistoric Athabaskan occupation is recognized at several sites (e.g., Andrews 1975, 1987; Cook 1989; Mishler 1986; Sheppard et al. 1991; Shinkwin 1979; Yarborough 1978).
+At DTA, site XMH-00874 yielded an AMS date of 5720 \pm 50 BP from hearth charcoal associated with a microblade component (Esdale et al. 2015, Robertson et al. 2008).
+A late prehistoric Athabascan occupation is recognized at several sites (e.g., Andrews 1975, 1987; Cook 1989; Mishler 1986; Sheppard et al. 1991; Shinkwin 1979; Yarborough 1978).
 Of particular interest in this regard is a copper projectile point found in a buried context at DTA at site XBD-00272 (Robertson et al. 2009).
 Euro-American historic archaeological sites are also present (Gamza 1995; Phillips 1984).
+The Delta River Overlook Site (XMH-00297), in current excavation by UAF and CEMML archaeologists may prove to be one of the most significant prehistoric sites in the region.
+The site, overlooking the Delta River from a high bluff, has deeply stratified deposits and contains evidence of at least ten occupations over the time span of 3,000 to 11,000 years before present.
+People using the site were hunting bison in the river valley and processing the animals on the bluff edge.
+This site provides important evidence concerning changing subsistence strategies and tool technology over time (Potter et al. 2016).